IDF Spokesperson's Unit: International Media Branch

 Former combat commander, and 24-year IDF veteran, Lt.
 Col. (ret.)
 Jonathan Conricus was the international spokesperson of the IDF from 2017 to 2021.
 In the wake of the 2023 Hamas attack he returned and gave overnight briefings and interviews.
-Conricus was born in Israel, and lived in Malmo, Sweden, as a child, until his family returned to Israel when he was 13.
+Conricus was born in Israel, and lived in Malmö, Sweden, as a child, until his family returned to Israel when he was 13.
 He was the first Israeli officer to be seconded to the United Nations, where as an Assessment Officer he provided strategic analysis for United Nations peacekeeping forces.
 After serving in the IDF for 24 years, he became a reserve officer.
 As he is on the (Israeli time) overnight shift, he focuses on American media.

 The current head of the branch is Lt.
 Col. Nadav Shoshani, who took up his post in April 2024.
 Other English-speaking staff include Maj.
 Roni Caplan, Maj.
 Libby Weiss, Maj.
 Arieh, Lt.-Col. Amnon Shefler, and Maj.
 Doron Spielman.